crate/cloud-howtos/docs/create-org.rst

 To access the Organization page, click *Organization* at the top left of the left-hand menu in the Console.
-Here you will see an overview of your organization with its name, unique ID, and the email information.
+Here you will see an overview of your organization, further subscription options, and any deployed clusters.

 .. image:: _assets/img/organization-overview.png

-There are also three tabs.
-The current tab is by default *Settings*.
+The current tab is by default *Subscriptions*.
+There are also three further tabs.

+In the *Settings* tab you see the organization name, unique ID, and notification settings.

 In the *Users* tab you can add users to the organization at organization level.
 For more on adding users, see our `guide to adding users to organizations and projects`_.
 To understand roles and role definitions, see our `guide to user roles in CrateDB Cloud`_.